-Race and Climate Justice
+Race & Climate Justice

 Lawyers for Civil Rights has launched a new practice area focused on climate resilience and environmental justice in low-income communities of color and immigrant communities.